jwbw29/sprint10-mod1_reducer/README.md

 - [x] **Test** that your event is correctly connected by pushing the 1 button in the browser.
 Your total should increase by 1.
 - [x] **Think** about the path of execution from the clicking of the one button to the rendering of the updated total.
 What is the order of execution?
 Within the `Understanding-Question.md` file, write out in your own words the steps of that process.

-#### Connect a better premade action.
+#### Connect a better pre-made action.

-> _Adding indivisual actions for every number would be tedious.
+> _Adding individual actions for every number would be tedious.
 Let's add in an action that can work for ALL numerical input_

-- [ ] Note the `APPLY_NUMBER` action case (in ./reducer/index.js) and `applyNumber` action creator (in ./actions/index.js).
+- [x] Note the `APPLY_NUMBER` action case (in ./reducer/index.js) and `applyNumber` action creator (in ./actions/index.js).
 This action adds, multiplies or subtracts a number passed into the action creator.
-- [ ] Import the `applyNumber` action creator into `App.js.`
+- [x] Import the `applyNumber` action creator into `App.js.`
-- [ ] Remove or comment out the `addOne` event handler from the 1 button.
+- [x] Remove or comment out the `addOne` event handler from the 1 button.
-- [ ] Create an eventhandler that takes in a number as an argument and dispatches `applyNumber` with it.
+- [x] Create an event-handler that takes in a number as an argument and dispatches `applyNumber` with it.
-- [ ] Attach that eventhandler to the 1 button's `onClick` method, passing in a 1 as an argument.
+- [x] Attach that event-handler to the 1 button's `onClick` method, passing in a 1 as an argument.
 (Remember that we pass a function into that click handler, not the execution of a function)
-- [ ] **Test** that clicking the one button still adds one to the total display on the browser.
+- [x] **Test** that clicking the one button still adds one to the total display on the browser.
-- [ ] Connect all other number buttons to your new event handler, passing in their respective values.
+- [x] Connect all other number buttons to your new event handler, passing in their respective values.
-- [ ] **Test** that clicking on each button will add its respective value to the total display.
+- [x] **Test** that clicking on each button will add its respective value to the total display.

 #### Create and connect an action creator.